mosesdaudu001/Blury_Faces/README.md

 Contact Moses at `mosesdaudu001@gmail.com` for adjustments to suit your needs.

 ### Potential Future Improvements
-I would like to imclude a functionality that allows it to work on videos as well with better accuracy.
+I would like to include a functionality that allows it to work on videos as well with better accuracy.
 However, this would mean getting a better model that is custom to faces even in blurry situations.

 ![Header](face@84.jpg)